quiltdata/t4/UserDocs.md

 ### Moving data not on T4
-We encourage a push/pull architecture based on having data packages ultimately live on T4.
-But you may also use the t4 CLI to handle moving data anywhere on your local file system.
+We encourage a build-push-pull development cycle against a central registry in S3, or on a remote disk or NAS.
+But you may also use the T4 CLI to handle moving data anywhere on your local file system.

 For example, suppose that you have NAS accessible on your machine from `"nas://"`.
-All of constructing, pushing, and pulling still work.

 To create a package referencing that data and save it locally:

     p = t4.Package()
     p = p.set("foo", "nas://foo")